-After your suns session, slather in some moisturizer to nourish skin and keep it moisturized.
-Throughout the week, shave legs only when necessary and apply lotion frequently to keep your tan in tip-top shape.
+After your sun session, slather in some moisturizer to nourish your skin and keep it moisturized.
+Throughout the week, shave your legs only when necessary and apply lotion frequently to keep your tan in tip-top shape.

 How Can I Tan Faster in the Sun?

-While they are risks involved with prolonged sun exposure, there is a way to get that golden glow faster and without damaging your skin.
+While there are risks involved with prolonged sun exposure, there is a way to get that golden glow faster and without damaging your skin.

 - Counter-intuitively, putting on sunscreen is step one.
 It will protect your skin and give it time to acclimate to the sun.
 This makes getting a tan faster because you won’t have to stop tanning to care for a sunburn.